esper-io/dev-docs/docs/home/console.md

 ![Geofence](./assets/NewConsole/GeofenceMapView.png)

-To view the devices on the fence—that is, the devices subject to that geofence—click Devices on Fence.
+To view the devices on the fence—that is, the devices subject to that geofence—click **Devices on Fence**.

 ![Geofence](./assets/NewConsole/GeofenceSuccess.png)

-To unassign devices from the Geofence, click the ellipsis (...) next to that device’s entry on the list and click Unapply from the pop-up box.
+To unassign devices from the Geofence, click the ellipsis (...) next to that device’s entry on the list and click **Unapply** from the pop-up box.
 Devices that haven't been successfully assigned to the group can be assigned using the same method.

 ### Setting Up a Geofence